WhiteRabbitLab/deep_classic/README.md

 one to store works in a relational database, the other to vectorise the data for use in large-langauge models.

-## Matching software for classical works and repertoire

 ## Prerequisites

 A UNIX-based system, with Docker and Python installed.